3mcd/javelin/docs/ecs.md

 ## Entities

-You can create an entity with the `world.create` method:
+Entities are created using `world.create`:

 ```js
 const entity = world.create([...components])
 ```

-This function takes an array of components that the entity will be initialized with, and returns the newly created entity.
+This method accepts a tuple of components that the entity will be initialized with, and returns the newly created entity.

-> **Note** — While an an entity should be treated as an opaque value, it might be fun to know that they are just automatically incrementing integers, starting at `0`.
+> **Note** — While entities should be treated as opaque value (kind of like a pointer), they are just auto-incrementing integers, starting at `0`.

-> **Note** — The world will store the specified components associated with the entity in a table with similar components.
-This makes iteration quick, as we'll see later.

-You can also assign components to a pre-existing entity using the `world.insert` method:
+Components can be assigned to existing entities using `world.insert`:

 ```js
 const entity = world.create([])